BlueWinds/automaton-crusade/src/markdown/cards.md

 ### Eldritch Explosions
 *Despite common assertions, heads don’t usually explode.
 It’s more like... melting.*

-Enemy Psychic powers do one additional Mortal Wound to player units this turn.
+Enemy Psychic powers do one additional mortal wound to player units this turn.

 ### Shifting Tides
-*Enemy Psychers gain +1 on Psychic tests this turn.*
+*The warp pulls at our feet, seeking to pull us down and swallow us whole.*

-The warp pulls at our feet, seeking to pull us down and swallow us whole
+Enemy Psychers gain +1 on Psychic tests this turn.

 ### Split the Veil
 *This won’t be good for anyone, but worse for us.*